kestra-io/docs/content/docs/15.how-to-guides/loop.md

 ## Next Steps

-Now that you've seen how to loop over a list of values using `EachSequential`, you can apply this technique to any scenario where multiple iterations of similar tasks are needed.
+Now that you've seen how to loop over a list of values using `ForEach`, you can apply this technique to any scenario where multiple iterations of similar tasks are needed.
 You can further extend this flow by:
 - Adding more complex nested loops.
 - Using dynamic input values instead of hardcoded lists.
 - Logging or processing additional data from each iteration.

-For more advanced use cases, refer to Kestra’s official [EachSequential](https://kestra.io/plugins/core/tasks/flow/io.kestra.plugin.core.flow.eachsequential) task documentation.
+For more advanced use cases, refer to Kestra’s official [ForEach](https://kestra.io/plugins/core/tasks/flow/io.kestra.plugin.core.flow.foreach) task documentation.